Eine Wissenschaftlerin und ein Wissenschaftler arbeiten hinter einer Glasfassade und mischen Chemikalien mit Großgeräten.

 The documentary podcast series by BCDSS Research Group Leader Dr. Raquel Razente Sirotti and her PhD Researchers Karolyne Mendes Mendonça Moreira and Mauro Armando Adelino Manhanguele from the Max Planck Institute for Legal History and Legal Theory (MPILHLT) in Frankfurt started last week.

-Film Screening & Discussion: DESIRE LINES25
+Film Screening & Discussion: DESIRE LINES34

 On November 14th, we will be carrying on with the "WHO'S GOT THE POWER?" film and discussion series in cooperation with Förderverein Filmkultur at Kino in der Brotfabrik, Bonn!
+In time for Transgender Week, we will be screening DESIRE LINES, an award-winning hybrid documentary that sets out to reframe transmasculine sexuality and history.

-Congratulations to Christine Mae Sarito26
+Congratulations to Christine Mae Sarito35

 Our PhD researcher has won the 2024 Phi Kappa Phi Love of Learning Award!

-Resource Extractivism and Environmental (In)justice27
+Resource Extractivism and Environmental (In)justice36

 Roundtable Discussion at Volkshochschule Bonn in cooperation with BCDSS, BICC, IISG, ZEF